lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-lightcurves.rst

 **4. Color markers by band in a multi-band light curve.**
-To set marker color based on band (filter) create a new column in which the band is represented as a number (Figure 3) and then a color map based on those numbers (Figure 4).
+To set marker color based on band (filter), create a new column in which the band is represented as a number (Figure 3) and then a color map based on those numbers (Figure 4).
 The plot will then display points colored by band (Figure 5).

 .. figure:: /_static/portal-howto-lightcurves-3.png
     :name: portal-howto-lightcurves-3
+    :width: 300
     :alt: A screenshot of the "Add a column" pop-up window.

     Figure 3: The "Add a column" pop-up window to create a new column of integer numbers to represent each band.